 The first thing that struck me as I entered the house was its silence – a warm, musty silence that made me feel as though I was walking in whilst the owner was upstairs sleeping!
-Friendly attendants met me at the door and ushered me inside, but I was left totally to my own devices as I wandered round – just the way I like it.
+Friendly attendants met me at the door and ushered me inside, but I was left totally to my own devices as I wandered around – just the way I like it.
 Music was everywhere – from the priceless harpsichords that were present in almost every room to the sheet music left lying on windowsills and table tops, waiting for its player to come back and collect it.
 What was the story here?

 It quickly became apparent that porcelain was a big thing.
 The figures displayed so lovingly in the glass cabinets all over the house were from every corner of the globe and the collections were truly astounding – from the most well-known shepherd and shepherdess scenes in their idyllic, heavily florid settings, to the blue and white, intricately hand-painted Chinese vases, to the ‘herds’ of deer and sheep, along with fairy tale Hansel and Gretel cottages that I had never seen the like of before – it was all here, displayed with painstaking care by its owner.

 I have to be honest and say that I have never been the biggest fan of porcelain.
 However, the porcelain in the rooms of Fenton House made me strangely warm to them.
 They were exquisite and had clearly brought their possessor much joy.
 It led me to wonder at their origin, and the character of the lady or gentleman who collected them.
 Curious as ever, I sought out one of the smiling attendants on the first floor and asked him my questions.